A Hub is the place where all content is collected and presented to viewers.

 A form CTA collects information from visitors and sends it to a marketing automation tool or email provider.
 Form CTAs can be used to gate content or can be set to be closed out of for non-mandatory collections (like newsletter subscribes).

 A link CTA can send visitors to any URL, be it within the hub or on a different domain.
 Link CTAs do not collect information and are used solely for the direction of traffic.

 An overlay CTA pops up over a piece of content.
 An overlay can be used to gate content or can be dismissible.
 It can also be set to pop up after a certain period of time.

 Hub users have the option to show or hide an item.
 This does not translate into publishing and unpublishing.
 An item that is hidden is still live, but cannot be seen unless the viewer has the direct link.

 The Content Score is an at-a-glance look at how content in the Hub is performing.
-The Content Score takes into account page views, landing visits, CTA click-throughs, leads generated, and assists.
+The Content Score takes into account views, landing visits, Link CTA Clicks, leads generated, and assists.